julianlam/feps/fep/4f05/fep-4f05.md

 The local object SHOULD be hard deleted as per the local implementor's standard behaviour.

+## Unexpected responses

+The section above ("Receivers") details how a received `Delete` activity is handled.
+If during the course of the backreference check the object type or response code differs from expectations, **the retrieved state supercedes the activity**.

+e.g. A `Delete` is received, but a backreference check returns a `200` with a `Note`-type object.
+Therefore it is "Not a `Tombstone`" even though the activity received stated otherwise.

+The inverse also applies.

+e.g. An `Undo(Delete)` is received, but a backreference check returns a `Tombstone`.
+There fore it is still treated as a `Tombstone` even though the activity received stated otherwise.

 ## Additional Considerations

+### Update activity

 An earlier implementation of two-stage object deletion published an `Update(Tombstone)`, but this approach was deemed superfluous as it signified the same effect as a `Delete`—to proceed with a cache invalidation and update.

+### Broad support (or lack thereof)

 It is safe to assume the majority of ActivityPub-enabled software does not support two-stage object deletion.
 Publishing a `Delete` ensures that the intended behaviour of a soft deletion—that the object's content is no longer visible—is carried through to other servers.

+### Implementor UX

 Implementors are free to handle a soft deletion in the way they prefer (e.g. NodeBB will continue to associate the post (object) with the original actor, and simply blank out the content for non-privileged users.)
 This FEP explicitly does not specify how individual implementors should handle local representations of remote data.

+### Who to address

 The recipients list of the published `Delete` activity is outside the scope of this document.